JStateson/Milkyway-7-21/README.md

 Run CPU apps such as WCG or Universe.
 I am not interested in fixing the CPU app problem.

 Make sure you have at least 0.25 day of "additional" wanted work

+Please read the filter_readme file for before downloading any of the filter files.